Football Insider

 MORE FOOTBALL INSIDER STORIES

-Speaking on the new edition of Football Insider‘s Inside Track podcast, Wyness thinks the club are “lucky” to have extra revenue streams to benefit from.
+Speaking on the new edition of Football Insider‘s Inside Track podcast, Wyness thinks any buyer would have to be able to work well with the Spurs ownership.

 Don’t Miss a Beat: Your Tottenham Hotspur Insider Access